scalapenos/stamina/notes.md

 # Misc TODOs

+### Migration
-extract Migration, Migrator, and the migration DSL as abstract stuff for reuse in the avro implementation
+- extract Migration, Migrator, and the migration DSL as abstract stuff for reuse in the avro implementation
+- demonstrate that certain migrations will not compile using the shapeless `illTyped`` util macro

+### Persisters
+- Better, more performant hot-path behavior for `Persisters`.
-Demonstrate that you can combine two different Persister implementations in one instance of Persisters
+- Demonstrate that you can combine two different Persister implementations (i.e. json and avro) in one instance of `Persisters`

 ## Migrating between different implementations?
 Allow for switching implementations halfway?
 Something like this: